 Engineering leaders deciding whether they are on the right path

 Career Path Decision.
-The wrong path does not announce itself.
+The wrong path doesn't announce itself.
 It just quietly costs you money for years.

-Wrong role, wrong company, wrong level, wrong time to move.
+Wrong role, wrong company, wrong level, wrong moment to move.
 None of it feels like a crisis.
-You are busy, you are paid, you are fine.
-And every year on the wrong path is a year your comp ceiling, your title, and your market value grow slower than they should.
-The bill arrives quietly, in the raise you did not get and the offer you were never in the room for.
+You're busy, you're paid, you're fine.
+And every year spent on the wrong path is a year your ceiling, your title and your market value grow slower than they should.

-The money math is brutal because it compounds: a wrong-path year resets the base every future raise and offer is calculated from.
-We work out, honestly, whether you are on the right path, and if not, what the highest-value move actually is.
-Then the tactical calls that follow it: the raise, the next role, the senior interview, the toxic manager.
-3,000+ mentoring sessions, ex-VPE at Mews, ex-Manta acquired by IBM.
+The arithmetic is worse than it looks because it compounds: a wrong-path year resets the base that every future raise and offer is calculated from.
+So we work out honestly whether you're on the right path, and if you aren't, what the highest-value move is.
+Then the tactical calls that follow it: the raise, the next role, the senior loop, the manager.
+3,400+ sessions since 2019.
+I built engineering at Mews through Series C and led it at Manta before IBM bought them.

 Marian Kamenistak in a 1:1 mentoring session.

-Nothing is on fire.
+Nothing's on fire.
 The job is fine, the pay is fine, the team is fine.
-But I have a nagging sense I am optimizing a path I did not really choose: wrong role, wrong company stage, or a level I got stuck at.
-I keep not deciding, because deciding feels dramatic and staying feels safe.
+And you have a nagging sense that you're optimising a path you never really chose: wrong role, wrong company stage, or a level you quietly got stuck at three years ago.
+You keep not deciding, because deciding feels dramatic and staying feels safe.

 Marian Kamenistak in a 1:1 mentoring session.